 - If you have research-based resources and/or book suggestions, please share them (as we can all benefit).
 Although most people won’t view them during the actual chat (simply goes by too quick), everyone appreciates reviewing the links in detail afterwards.
-TAGT will post transcripts with live links following each #gtchat.
+Transcripts with live links following each #gtchat.

 - It may take a while to get accustomed to following the stream of #gtchat tweets.
 Be patient with yourself and others.
 It can be fast-paced at times.
 Eventually, you’ll get the hang of it!